• Skip to main content

 planning your blog

-When planning your blog you want to get it right first time to prevent headaches down the road.
+When planning your blog you want to get it right the first time to prevent headaches down the road.
 So before you write the first post consider the future.

 Search engine optimisation, keywords and page ranking weren’t a factor when our company was formed seven years ago.
-When planning our website my brief was pretty simple make sure our website was WC3 compliant, inclusive and that copy was written in Plain English.
+When planning our website my brief was pretty simple to make sure our website was WC3 compliant, inclusive and that copy was written in Plain English.

-In terms of promoting the website our communications strategy was simple, our website address was included in all our branding.
-As a social housing provider we didn’t have to think out of the box in order to reach our captive audience.
+In terms of promoting the website, our communications strategy was simple, our website address was included in all our branding.
+As a social housing provider, we didn’t have to think out of the box in order to reach our captive audience.

 Ever changing technology